authgear/authgear-server/docs/specs/user-profile/design.md

 In this case, the developer should store `zoneinfo` and `locale` in their backend, and when `zoneinfo` and `locale` changes, update them with the Admin API.

+## Rationale on access control

+The User Info endpoint is visible to all clients.
+The resolver endpoint is public, as long as someone has a valid access token or IDP session, they can call the resolver endpoint.
+The end-user and the client can access the User Info endpoint with an access token.
+The end-user and the client can also access the User Info endpoint with an IDP session.

+The User Info endpoint and the resolver endpoint should share the same level of access control.
+Imagine if the resolver endpoint has more privilege than the User Info endpoint, there is a loophole to call the resolver endpoint instead of the User Info endpoint to access more information.

 ## Use case examples

 ### Using Authgear just for authentication.